postmarketOS-mirror/mrhlpr/README.md

 Lightweight script to support maintainers of postmarketOS in the merge workflow on GitLab.

+After installing mrhlpr (see below) and [configuring a gpg key](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) to use with git, this is the basic workflow.
+Further below is a full example session with example output.

 The workflow looks like this:
+0. Use `cd` to enter a locally cloned git repository (e.g. `pmaports.git`).
 1. Checkout the merge request locally (`mrhlpr checkout 123`).
 2. Rebase on latest master (`git rebase master`).
 3. Add the MR-ID to all commit messages and sign them (`mrhlpr fixmsg`).